-Additionally, the sale of automobiles is also expected to fall by more than 8% due to supply and demand disruption from the outbreak, according to the forecast.4 "Meanwhile, China's technology supply chain remains at a near standstill.
-Key suppliers to Apple are straining to restart production of iPhones, iPads and other devices amid concerns that the coronavirus could spread through factories and the dormitories where thousands of workers live in close quarters."5
+Additionally, the sale of automobiles is also expected to fall by more than 8% due to supply and demand disruption from the outbreak, according to the forecast.
+"Meanwhile, China's technology supply chain remains at a near standstill.
+Key suppliers to Apple are straining to restart production of iPhones, iPads and other devices amid concerns that the coronavirus could spread through factories and the dormitories where thousands of workers live in close quarters."

-2We have plenty of food, so why are grocery store shelves empty?
-MSN, April 20, 2020.
-3Supply chains will survive the pandemic, but revised strategies may take hold, Supply Chain Dive, April 2, 2020.
-4TrendForce Presents Comprehensive Analysis of COVID-19 Outbreak's Impact on Global High-Tech Industry, TrendForce, February 17, 2020.
-5China struggles to return to business after extended break," Nikkei Asian Review, February 10, 2020.
+Supply chains will survive the pandemic, but revised strategies may take hold, Supply Chain Dive, April 2, 2020.

+TrendForce Presents Comprehensive Analysis of COVID-19 Outbreak's Impact on Global High-Tech Industry, TrendForce, February 17, 2020.

+China struggles to return to business after extended break," Nikkei Asian Review, February 10, 2020.

+CURRENT AFFAIRS